top of page

 He headed up the North Plaza.
 The plaza would allow him to cross between the House Office and the Historic Capitol into the courtyard.
 If he was lucky, there would be something or someone around.

 With the thought of luck ringing in his head, he couldn’t help but notice how absolutely quiet the surrounding area was tonight.
 The distant sounds of horns, fires, and gunshots still sounded from areas far off, but his immediate area was like a graveyard.
-The unnatural, surreal silence sent a shiver up his spine.
+Unnatural, surreal silence sent a shiver up his spine.

 “Break, break, any officers this net.
 I’m cut off by the capitol.
 Anyone read me?
 Over.”
 He waited.
 The scrambled chatter came back.

-“Fuck.”
-He spat out.
+“Fuck,” He spat out.
 He wasn’t transmitting, or something wasn’t right.
 He took a shot in the dark and hit his emergency button.

 The emergency button would go out to all the agencies and dispatch.
 His mic would also open on all nets for thirty seconds.
 “Any units, I have an officer potentially down, and cut off at Jefferson and Monroe.”
 He let the radio go through its cycle.